eslint/rfcs/designs/2019-move-to-async-api/README.md

 The iterator protocol has optional [`return()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator/return) that forces to finish the iterator.
 The `for-of`/`for-await-of` syntax calls the `return()` method automatically if the loop is stopped through a `braek`, `return`, or `throw`.

 ESLint aborts linting when the `return()` method is called.
+The abort does:

+- ESLint updates the cache file with the current state when the `return()` method is first called.
+Therefore, the next time, ESLint can use the cache of the already linted files and lint only the canceled files.
-For example, it will terminate all workers if [RFC42](https://github.com/eslint/rfcs/pull/42) is implemented.
+- ESLint will terminate all workers if [RFC42](https://github.com/eslint/rfcs/pull/42) is implemented.

 ```js
 const { ESLint } = require("eslint")